Best Diet For Diabetes

 You can eat these either before your protein, with your protein source or after.
 When you eat these two categories of foods first, it helps prevent your body from generating a insulin response because of simple sugars.

 The healthy fats can consist of organic butter, ghee, coconut oil, real olive oil, grapeseed oil, hemp oil, almond oi or avocado oil.
 Plus a moderate amount of natural animal proteins if you’re a flexatarian.
 It’s actually healthier to cook with butter or lard than margarine’s or processed cooking oils!
-You can also add some health Organic and Non-GMO sources of Omega 3 Fats in supplement form if you can’t get it naturally in your diet.
+You can also add some health Organic and Non-GMO sources of Omega 3 Supplements if you can’t get it naturally in your diet.
 I highly recommend you get them from the north Atlantic or Arctic regions like, Nordic types because of the radiation and mercury pollution in the pacific ocean recently.

 Include some dairy foods if you’re a flexatarian or a vegetarian.
 Try and get organic whenever possible.
 Look for “no RBST growth hormone” and no “antibiotic” milk products.
 From free range and grass fed cows is optimum and health nourishing.
 If your dairy products are not grass fed then they most likely fed GMO Foods as feed, particularly low quality corn meal.